AlimBodzhgua/Quiz-Maker/README.md

 ### Create .env files
-Next you have to create .env files in server, client and base folder and follow env.example files Nest you have to create .env files in server, client and base folder and follow env.example files
+Next you have to create .env files in server, client and base folder and follow env.example files

 ### Build docker images
 ```